AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 # Application: Data Classification

-Neural networks have an incredibly large range of applications.
+Neural networks have an incredible large range of applications.
 Classifying data is a prominent one, and is the topic of this chapter.

-## Support to easily train network
+## Easily train a network

 In the previous chapter, we have seen that we can obtain a trained neural network to express the XOR logical gate.
 In particular, we have seen the following script: